newsuk/times-components/packages/drop-cap/README.md

 ## Future

-Planning to support complex markups in the paragraph text.
-Web and iOS support coming soon.
+Planning to support complex markups in the paragraph text. iOS support coming soon.